codewars/docs/content/languages/python/authoring/index.md

 ```

-This technique is liked by authors familiar with testing frameworks which provide parametrized or generated test cases out of the box, like NUnit, or JUnit.
+This technique is liked by authors familiar with testing frameworks that provide parametrized or generated test cases out of the box, like NUnit, or JUnit.
 However, some caution is needed when this approach is used.
-Test suites organized this way can become large and can flood test output panel with many entries, making it unreadable or causing performance problems in client browsers.
+Test suites organized like this can become large and can flood the test output panel with many entries, making it unreadable or causing performance problems in client browsers.

 #### Decorated functions

-To create and present test output, Python testing framework uses parameters of `describe` and `it` decorators, and ignores actual names of decorated functions.
-Since the names are often redundant with titles of `describe` or `it` sections, they can be replaced with some placeholder name, for example `_`:
+To create and present test output, the Python testing framework uses parameters of `describe` and `it` decorators, and ignores actual names of decorated functions.
+Since the names are often redundant with titles of `describe` or `it` sections, they can be replaced with some placeholder name, for example, `_`:

 ```python
 @test.describe('Fixed tests')